Frequently Asked Questions

 What's UpMarket's track record?

 UpMarket was founded in 2019.
-Since then, we've helped hundreds of investors deploy over $140 million into private market investments.
+Since then, we've helped hundreds of investors deploy over $140 million into private market alternative investments.

 If I invest in something and UpMarket goes out of business what happens to my investment?